-Jenni Ferrari-Adler is a longtime agent at Union Literary (formerly Brick House) where she represents a range of Novels and Story Collections, Cookbooks, Memoirs, Narrative Nonfiction, and other categories.
+Jenni Ferrari-Adler is a longtime agent at Union Literary (formerly Brick House) where she represents a range of novels and story collections, cookbooks, memoirs, narrative nonfiction, and other categories.
 Recent sales include YOU KNOW YOU WANT THIS, Cat Person and Other Stories by Kristen Roupenian, LET US NOT ASK FOR GOLD by Susie Yang, ARTIFICIAL, a graphic memoir by New Yorker cartoonist Amy Kurzweil, and AFTERMATH, a debut novel by Maria Adelmann.
 Jenni is particularly drawn to voice and humor, authority, and insight into the human condition.
-Of late, she relishes novels that show characters over a long time (e.g. Ann Patchett’s Commonwealth, Meg Wolitzer’s The Interestings, and Hanya Yanigahara’s A Little Life) as well as books that delve deeply into one character’s particular moment (e.g. Marcy Dermansky’s The Red Car).
-Jenni enjoys working with her clients editorially, on each step of the publishing process, and on their career as a whole, including handling film and television, foreign, and magazine sales.
+Jenni represents the agency’s cookbook list, memoirs, narrative nonfiction, and other categories.
+She works closely with her clients editorially, on each step of the publishing process, and on their career as a whole, including handling film and television, foreign, and magazine sales.
 She is an editor, mediator, advocate, handholder, explainer, bad cop, good cop etc. etc. Born and raised in NYC, she holds an MFA in Fiction from the University of Michigan (where she studied under Peter Ho Davies, Eileen Pollack, Nancy Reisman, and Matthew Klam) and a BA in Creative Writing from Oberlin College (where she studied under Dan Chaon).
-She edited the anthology Alone in the Kitchen with an Eggplant, Confessions of Cooking for One and Dining Alone and has been published in Glimmer Train, Bellevue Literary Review, New York Magazine, and Tin House.
+She edited the anthology Alone in the Kitchen with an Eggplant: Confessions of Cooking for One and Dining Alone and has been published in Glimmer Train, Bellevue Literary Review, New York Magazine, and Tin House.
 She has taught Fiction at the University of Michigan and the Gotham Writers’ Workshop, and worked as a reader for The Paris Review and as a bookseller at Housing Works (where she met her husband).
-Jenni is on the contracts committee of the AAR and is a member of The IACP.
 She lives in Brooklyn.
 Follow her on twitter: @jenferrariadler or contact her at firstname.lastname@example.org.
 She is on twitter @jenferrariadler